 Disney’s Grand Californian Hotel & Spa is one of three Disney-operated hotels at Disneyland Resort in Anaheim, California.
 The other two are Disneyland Hotel and Disney’s Paradise Pier Hotel (currently transforming into Pixar Place hotel).

-For 2024, Grand Californian rooms can be found around $600 when deals are available, but you’ll probably pay closer to $800.
+For 2025, Grand Californian rooms can be found around $700-$800 when deals are available, but you’ll probably pay over $800.
 Discounts from third-party sites (Expedia, Booking, etc.) are rare.
 Discounts are occasionally available for other groups, including DVC members and Disneyland annual passholders.

 Perks of Staying at Grand Californian

 Early Entry grants guests of the Disney hotels an extra 30 minutes to enjoy select attractions at one of the two parks every morning.
-Realistically this isn’t necessary for most visitors, and it certainly doesn’t by itself justify the high prices.
+Realistically this isn’t necessary for most visitors (and waking up that early might actually be a nuisance on vacation), and it certainly doesn’t by itself justify the high prices.

 We don’t take full advantage every morning of our visits, but we do like to make sure we visit Early Entry at each park at least once if we have access.
 We have a Complete Guide to Early Entry at Disneyland and Disney California Adventure.